 The SpaceX Crew Dragon spacecraft, with no humans on board, has been successfully launched for a demo mission from Launch Complex 39A in Cape Canaveral in NASA’s Kennedy Space Flight Center in Florida at 2:49 AM Eastern Time.

-The launch of the Crew Dragon Demo-1, flying on a SpaceX Falcon 9 rocket, was successful, and it is expected to reach the ISS and autonomously dock with the orbiting lab on Sunday morning at 6 AM Eastern Time, approximately 27 hours after its launch.
-The ISS is situated in the low Earth orbit flying at a speed of 7.66 km/s on orbit.
+The launch of the Crew Dragon Demo-1, flying on a SpaceX Falcon 9 rocket, was successful.
+It is expected to reach the ISS and autonomously dock with the orbiting lab on Sunday morning at 6 AM Eastern Time, approximately 27 hours after its launch.
+The ISS is situated in the low Earth orbit flying at a speed of 7.66 km/s orbit.

 The spacecraft, which can seat up to 7 astronauts, is uncrewed, but an A.T.D. or “anthropomorphic test device” wearing a SpaceX spacesuit has been positioned there, along with its ‘companion’- a super high tech zero-g indicator.